Dow Breweries: History

 Dow had started as an apprentice at the Montreal brewery of Thomas Dunn, established in La Prairie in 1790.
 Dow eventually became a partner in Dunn's brewery and took over the company upon Dunn's death, establishing William Dow & Co., later known as Dow Breweries.

 Dow Breweries was purchased in the 1920s by National Breweries of Quebec, which itself was acquired by Canadian Breweries (CBL) in 1952.
 Under CBL ownership, it took over the Quebec City brewery of the Boswell Brewery (1843–1952).
 CBL was one of the "Big Three" of Canadian brewing and Dow became a national brand.
 The Quebec City brewery stopped its activities on March 31, 1966, and production of the Dow brands moved to other plants.

-At the urging of Board chair and academic Pierre Gendron, Dow Breweries supported the construction of the Montreal Planetarium, originally calling it "Dow Planetarium".
+At the urging of board chair and academic Pierre Gendron, Dow Breweries supported the construction of the Dow Planetarium.
 It was completed in 1966 as one of many projects for the Canadian Centennial.